Skip to main content

 • Quality Assurance

-The Act No. 423/2015 on Statutory Audit stipulates that statutory auditors and audit firms are subject to quality assurance (QA) reviews carried out by Úrad pre dohl’ad nad výkonom auditu (UDVA) for public interest entities (PIEs) and large companies and by the Slovenská Komora Audítorov (SKAU) for non-PIEs under UDVA’s oversight.
+Act No. 423/2015 Coll. on Statutory Audit stipulates that statutory auditors and audit firms are subject to quality assurance (QA) reviews carried out by the Úrad pre dohlad nad výkonom auditu (Audit Oversight Authority) for public interest entities (PIEs) and other entities within its direct remit, and by the Slovenská komora audítorov (Slovak Chamber of Auditors) for non-PIEs under the oversight of the Audit Oversight Authority.

-Selection of entities is risk-based and is carried out (i) once every three years in the case of audits of an entity that is a PIE or large company as defined in Article 2(15)(f)); and (ii) every six years in the case of other statutory auditors and audit firms.
+The selection of entities for QA reviews is risk-based and is carried out (i) at least once every three years in the case of audits of PIEs and other large entities as defined in the legislation, and (ii) at least once every six years for other statutory auditors and audit firms.

-SKAU reports that the QA review arrangements in Slovakia are in line with the requirements of SMO 1 and the European Union’s Directives.
+The QA review arrangements in Slovakia are operational for all mandatory audits and are aligned with the requirements of Statement of Membership Obligations (SMO) 1 and the applicable European Union audit framework.

 Current Status: Adopted